 If you don’t know where to start looking for a Dutch university, we have a few international universities we recommend:

 The Dutch higher education system is based on the Bologna process.
-Although there is an official country website providing information about studying in the Netherlands, applications should be submitted via universities’ internet pages.
+There is an official country website providing information about studying in the Netherlands, and you can visit the educational institutions' websites for more information.
+Enrolment applications should be submitted via Studielink.nl.

 Usually, the documents required are:

 Some universities may require extra documents, such as: